mukil/dm4-notifications/README.md

 ## Download & Installation

-You can download the latest `dm48-notifications-X.Y.Z.jar-`-Bundle from [here](http://download.deepamehta.de/nightly/).
+You can download the latest stable `dm48-notifications`-Bundle [here](http://download.deepamehta.de/).

-After downloading the bundle-files, place them (websockets, tags, subscriptions) in the `bundles` folder of your DeepaMehta installation and restart DeepaMehta.
+After downloading the bundle-files, place both plugins (dm4-websockets & dm4-notifications) in the `bundles-deploy` folder of your DeepaMehta 4 installation.

-## Usage

-Installation of this plugin on its own is (yet) of limited use for end-users.

-The main features of this plugin is a service to be used by other application developers.

 ## Application Model